 Although engineered flooring can be installed successfully on either on-grade or above-ground concrete slabs, it’s critical to understand that moisture measurement and management are necessary for the concrete slab as well as the hardwood flooring.
 Like wood, concrete has independent, changeable moisture levels that vary with changes in ambient RH.

 Concrete absorbs water vapor as RH rises and releases water vapor into the air as RH falls.
 Moisture can also enter concrete from other sources, such as excessive rainfall, ground seepage, or a leaking appliance.
 This will upset the balance between ambient conditions and the conditions necessary to have engineered floors look and function properly.
 The reverse is also true.
 Installers, therefore, must be certain MC levels are stable in both concrete and wood before combining them.

 According to flooring industry standards, concrete sub-floors should be given enough time to dry to an appropriate RH level before engineered flooring is installed.
 In this instance, installers should use a wood moisture meter to ensure precise moisture measurement of the finished wood flooring product and an appropriate RH testing device to ensure concrete feasibility for installation.
 Wagner Meters has the equipment to perform both types of testing.
-Assessing concrete and wood moisture levels separately reduces the potential risk of future moisture related problems that can occur when combining the two materials.
+Assessing the concrete and wood moisture levels separately reduces the potential risk of future moisture related problems that can occur when combining the two materials.

 Certainly, engineered flooring provides customers and installers with a number of options for an aesthetically-pleasing, long-lasting installation.
 However, it’s important to know the conditions where the flooring will be installed and the acceptable RH range from the manufacturer.
-While engineered flooring may be less susceptible to moisture, the flooring material and the concrete slab should still be checked for moisture to avoid costly callbacks and unhappy customers.
+While engineered flooring may be less susceptible to moisture, the flooring material, and the concrete slab should still be checked for moisture to avoid costly call backs and unhappy customers.